Exterior Painting Cost

 There are various types of exterior paint to choose from, including:

-Masonry paint
+Masonry Paint

-Masonry paint is an acrylic-based option which can be used to cover a variety of exterior surfaces due to its durability and weatherproofing qualities.
-They are ideal for both smooth surfaces such as render and coarse surfaces like pebbledash, which can be quite difficult to paint over.
-It also comes in a variety of colours, including white, black, green, brown and grey, so it is perfect for any home.
+It's ideal for both smooth surfaces such as render and coarse surfaces like pebbledash, which can be quite difficult to paint over.
+It also comes in a variety of colours, such as white, black, green, brown and grey, so it can be adapted for any home aesthetic.

-Satinwood paint
+Satinwood Paint

 This type of paint is ideal for outdoor use, especially for wood and metal sheds, doors, and other exterior fixtures.
 This is because it is durable and weatherproof and does not discolour, unlike other varnishes.